BRAT Diet Food List – Overview

 First 6 Hours

-Within the first 6 hours of stomach upsets you might want to skip food entirely.
-Then, give your stomach a rest and don’t eat until diarrhea and vomiting have stopped completely.
+Within the first 6 hours of stomach upsets, it may be advisable to skip food entirely, including items from the BRAT Diet Food List.
+Then, rest your stomach and don’t eat until diarrhea and vomiting have stopped completely.

 Try and have some ice chips, popsicles, sports drinks, and even water as you wait to eat.
-This will help replace the water and electrolytes lost as a result of diarrhea and vomiting.
+This will help replace the water and electrolytes lost due to diarrhea and vomiting.

 First 24 Hours (Day One)

 Gradually start taking clear liquids once vomiting has stopped.
-A good way to start is to have a sip or two after ten minutes or so.
+A good way to start is to have a sip or two after ten minutes.

-Some of the fluids you can take include apple juice, Jell-O, non-greasy broth or bouillon, water, and any beverages rich in electrolytes.
+Some fluids you can take include apple juice, Jell-O, non-greasy broth or bouillon, water, and any beverages rich in electrolytes.

 If nausea and vomiting symptoms return, stop taking fluids, wait for a couple of hours and try again.